 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Carmel is worth considering.

-Despite being a small town, Carmel has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Carmel, a lot of people use the train to get to work every day though Carmel is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The population of Carmel is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.98% of adults in Carmel have a bachelor's degree or even advanced degree.